DrPaulBrewer/decorated-google-drive/README.md

 To replace an existing file, set `clobber:true`, otherwise it may throw a `Boom.conflict`, which you can catch.

+Post-upload checksums reported by Google Drive API are used to guarantee fidelity for **binary** file uploads.
+A binary file is any non-text file.
+The md5 checksum computed from the file stream is reported as `ourMD5` in the `newFileMetaData` and the md5 checksum computed by Google is reported as `md5Checksum` in the `newFileMetaData`.
+When there is a mismatch on a binary file the code will throw `Boom.badImplementation`, which you can catch, and any recovery should assume that Google
+Drive retains the corrupted upload.

     drive.x.upload2({
        folderPath: '/destination/path/on/drive',
        name: 'mydata.csv',